This page contains an array of information and resources — of particular use to my undergraduate students.

 -

-For fall term 2024, my undergraduate Office Hours are by appointment only during the times below:
+For winter term 2025, my undergraduate Office Hours will be by appointment only during the times below:

 HOW TO MAKE AN APPOINTMENT (READ THIS CAREFULLY!): I can meet with each student for a maximum of 15 minutes in any week, but I offer appointments in 5-minute blocks.
 So, at this Google Calendar booking page (click here), each student can reserve up to three blocks (15 minutes).
 If you want a standard 15-minute session, be sure to reserve three blocks in a row.
 Or, if you only need to grab 5 minutes (say, to make up CQs), you can just reserve one block.
 You can reserve blocks at any time, even right before the meeting starts.